Kaastor/road-to-research-engineer/PROJECTS.md

 - Log traces.
 **Dependencies:** LangGraph (ReAct traces & planners), Pydantic v2, Outlines.
 ### Project 7: Optimize and Compress the SLM
 **Description:** Apply compression to your 300M model from Project 4, including quantization and pruning, then re-evaluate.
+Use quantization-aware training (QAT) methods from "Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference" and structured pruning like 2:4 sparsity from "SparseGPT: Massive Language Models Can Be Accurately Pruned in One-Shot".
 **Skills Learned:**
 - Smaller/faster with minimal loss (quantization/distillation/pruning; tradeoffs; pipeline: Distill → LoRA → INT4 → sparsity → KV quant).
 - Throughput & memory (mixed precision; memory-saving; train bf16/fp16; infer INT4/8; KV-cache quant/paging).